jupyter/jupyter/docs/source/install.rst

 .. important::

-    Prerequisite: Jupyter installation requires Python 3.3 or greater, or Python 2.7.
+    Jupyter installation requires Python 3.3 or greater, or Python 2.7.
 Older releases of IPython are available `here <http://archive.ipython.org/release/>`__.

 We recommend Anaconda for installing Jupyter.
-As an existing Python user, you may wish to use Python's package manager, :command:`pip`, as an alternative.
+As an existing Python user, you may wish to use Python's package manager, :term:`pip`, as an alternative.

 .. _python-using-pip: